7 Best European Password Managers (2026): GDPR-Tested

 Open sourceYesNoNoYesYesNoPartial

-Key takeaway: Proton Pass leads on privacy features (aliases, passkeys).
-NordPass leads on consumer polish (breach scanner, UX).
+Three tools dominate three different lanes.
+Proton Pass leads on privacy features (aliases, passkeys).
+NordPass leads on consumer polish (breach scanner, smoother UX).
 Passbolt leads on team security (PGP, self-hosting, audit logs).
+The others are situational.

 Security🇨🇭Proton Pass🇱🇹NordPass🇨🇭pCloud Pass🇩🇪Padloc🇱🇺Passbolt🇧🇪Hypervault🇩🇪heylogin